simonw/til/deno/deno-kv.md

 # Deno KV

+*Initial article: April 28th 2023 - see below for an update*

 I got intrigued by [Deno KV](https://deno.com/kv), which describes itself as "a global database for global apps".
 It's a key/value store for Deno applications which bundles some kind of worldwide distributed/replicated database service.

 The code example looked like this: